Chart Color Schemes

 Waterford West was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Waterford West had a higher cultural diversity than most local areas, with 23.7% of its population speaking a language other than English at home and 35.3% born overseas.
-Christianity was the predominant religion in Waterford West, making up 47.6% of the population.
-However, the category 'Other' had a higher representation in Waterford West at 2.5%, compared to 1.2% across Greater Brisbane.
+Waterford West had a higher cultural diversity than most other local areas, with 23.7% of its residents speaking a language other than English at home and 35.3% born overseas.
+Christianity was the predominant religion in Waterford West, comprising 47.6% of the population.
+Notably, the 'Other' religious category comprised 2.5% of the population, higher than the 1.2% average across Greater Brisbane.

 Frequently Asked Questions - Diversity